-The Commission shall collaborate with college trustees, college administrators, the Ggovernor's office, the legislature, and community and business leaders to determine statewide priorities that conform to interests that shall be addressed by the WY Community College Commission sStatewide college system. sStrategic pPlan.
+The Commission shall collaborate with college trustees, college administrators, the Ggovernor's office, the legislature, and community and business leaders to determine statewide priorities that conform to interests that shall be addressed by the WY Community College Commission &Statewide college system. &Strategic pPlan.

-Section 7 8.
+Section 78.
 Administering the Wyoming Investment in Nursing Program.

-- (a) This Section is promulgated under authority of $\underline{W.S.WYO.STAT.}$ \$ 21-18-202 and $\underline{W.S.WYO.STAT.}$ \$ 9-2-123, as amended. - (b) The purpose of the Wyoming Investment in Nursing Program (WYIN Program) is to make funds available to individuals who wish to pursue a career in nursing and to alleviate a shortage of nurses within the state.
+- (a) This Section is promulgated under authority of W.S.
+WYO.
+STAT. § 21-18-202 and W.S.
+WYO.
+STAT. § 9-2-123, as amended. - (b) The purpose of the Wyoming Investment in Nursing Program (WYIN Program) is to make funds available to individuals who wish to pursue a career in nursing and to alleviate a shortage of nurses within the state.